Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 The Business and Occupational Analysis (BOA) takes the analyzed issue and details the paid and/or qualified nonpaid distribution by applicable business, industry, job titles, occupations or functions.

-To file the BOA, click on Business & Occupational under the Analysis section within the filing tool.
-This section does not contain a data entry area, but will be completed and submitted via an Excel template.
+To file the BOA, click on Business & Occupational under the Analysis section.
+This section does not contain a data entry area but is submitted via Excel.

 Important Notes:

-- If reporting an international geographic analysis, please include it as a separate tab within your BOA template.
+• If reporting an international geographic analysis, please include it as a separate tab within your BOA file.

 Quick Tips: